G1 Therapeutics Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

 About G1 Therapeutics

-G1 Therapeutics, Inc. is a commercial-stage biopharmaceutical company focused on the development and commercialization of next generation therapies that improve the lives of those affected by cancer, including the Company's first commercial product, COSELA® (trilaciclib).
-G1 has a deep clinical pipeline and is executing a tumor-agnostic development plan evaluating trilaciclib in a variety of solid tumors, including colorectal, breast, lung, and bladder cancers.
-G1 Therapeutics is based in Research Triangle Park, N.C.
-For additional information, please visit www.g1therapeutics.com and follow us on Twitter @G1Therapeutics.

-G1 Therapeutics™ and the G1 Therapeutics logo and COSELA® are trademarks of G1 Therapeutics, Inc.
+G1 Therapeutics™ and the G1 Therapeutics logo and COSELA™ are trademarks of G1 Therapeutics, Inc.

 Contact: